RomanO3GIT/met_landing_page/README.md

 #Preview

-You can view a live preview of the landing page here: [DEMO LINK](https://romano3git.github.io/met_landing_page/)
+You can view a live preview of the landing page [here](https://romano3git.github.io/met_landing_page/)

 #Mockup

-The design mockup for the landing page can be accessed here:[Link to the mockup](https://www.figma.com/design/lSR1m42L9YwzQwzzxKwHpw/THE-MET)
+The design mockup for the landing page can be accessed [here](https://www.figma.com/design/lSR1m42L9YwzQwzzxKwHpw/THE-MET)

 #Additional Launch Instructions
 To run this project locally, follow these steps: